tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 ## Push commits and see wercker execute your build

-You have successfully developed an application and pushing the commits should trigger a build at wercker.
-The build consists of a step that install the dependencies defined in composer.json, serving the application with PHP's buildin webserver and then executing the integration test.
+You have successfully developed a simple API in PHP and pushing the commits should trigger a build on wercker.
+The build consists of a step that installs the dependencies defined in `composer.json`, serves the application with PHP's built-in webserver and then executes the integration test.

     $ git add wercker.yml
     $ git push origin master